 - length, shape, design and structural features – decisions about the length of the tube, the size of the collection bag and the means of attachment will depend on factors such as whether you are able to walk, how and where you intend to store or wear your collection bag, and how frequently you will be able to empty it

 - how to secure or anchor your catheter – to make you comfortable and reduce possible trauma.
 Catheter supports prevent unnecessary tugging of the catheter tubing on the bladder and irritation of the urethra and its opening

 - lifestyle needs – your catheter should be customised to your lifestyle choices – for example, it may need to be easily portable, discreet, and have all the necessary features for you to be able to use it confidently, such as a handling aid.

 Alternative catheter treatments

 In some cases, male patients who are incontinent but not urine retentive may be able to wear a catheter attached to a condom.

 Continence training can help in some cases to re-establish bladder control, with no further need for catheterisation.

-It is the responsibility of your prescribing health practitioner or continence professional to provide you with the necessary information on catheter management at home.
+Your prescribing health practitioner or your continence, urology or community nurse will teach you how to manage your catheter at home.
 This includes how to deal with common problems that may arise, such as an infection.

 Where to get help